…those who get it, get it anyway. Those who don’t, never will.”

 Brian Walters wrote: “I reacted to it the way I think they wanted.
 It was fun, cocky and impishly arrogant.
 The actor smirked just enough for us to know he wasn’t being too literal.
 And I do think it is smart to have the electric car be the hero at the end.
 It was a surprise ending.
 I say kudos.”

-Steve Sauls said: “My first reaction was that the ad is xenophobic and negative and that the ad was designed to appeal to a narrow, calculated market to bring them back to Cadillac from , and Lexus.”
+Steve Sauls said: “My first reaction was that the ad is xenophobic and negative and that the ad was designed to appeal to a narrow, calculated market to bring them back to Cadillac from BMW, Mercedes and .”

 Most of my friends thought it was pretty funny.
 My wife and daughter hated it.